ocamllabs/ocamllabs-www/_papers/kadupul-mobisys15.md

 ---
 title: "Kadupul: Livin’ on the Edge with Virtual Currencies and Time-Locked Puzzles"
-authors: ["Magnus Skjegstad", "Anil Madhavapeddy".
-"Jon Crowcroft"]
+authors: ["Magnus Skjegstad", "Anil Madhavapeddy", "Jon Crowcroft"]
 date: 18/05/2015
 venue:
   name: "the 13th International Conference on Mobile Systems, Applications and Services: Workshop on Do-It-Yourself Networking: An Interdisciplinary Approach"